redis-developer/redis-datasets/redistimeseries/StockPrice/README.md

-# Data model for stock prices and technical indicators
+# Data Model for Stock Prices and Technical Indicators

 ## Pre-requisite